Partnership Advice from Small Business Owners

 What is most challenging about co-owning a business?

-Distributing responsibilities is a challenge that requires daily tending.
+Distributing responsibilities requires daily tending.
 But, that’s what running a business is all about!

 How do you deal with this challenge?